newo-2001/MC-Modpack-Downloader/README.md

 ## Initial setup
 If this is your first time running the script you have to perform some additional setup:
-1. Open a terminal in this folder and run the command `npm install`.
+1. Open a terminal in this folder and run the command `npm install --omit=dev`.

 > [!IMPORTANT]
 > The above step has to be repeated after pulling a new version of the script.